 Media Statement & Information on Flight MH370 | 有关MH370航班的媒体声明及信息

-PETRONAS together with DEFTECH and Phoenix International will deploy a Prosas Side Scan Sonar (Towed Synthetic Aperture Sonar) which will be mounted on a mother vessel.
+PETRONAS together with DEFTECH and Phoenix International will deploy a Prosas Side Scan Sonar (Towed Synthetic Aperture Sonar) which will be mounted on the GO Phoenix mother vessel to join the search and recovery works for MH370.
+The vessel will depart in the first week of September to the search site to undertake the pursuant sub surface search after the bathymetric analysis.

 Contact Information | 联系方式